Spencer Torkelson Player Props: Tigers vs. Royals

-The Detroit Tigers, including Spencer Torkelson (.391 on-base percentage in past 10 games, 73 points above season-long percentage), battle starter Jordan Lyles and the Kansas City Royals at Comerica Park, Monday at 6:40 PM ET.
+The Detroit Tigers, including Spencer Torkelson and his .550 slugging percentage over his past 10 games, battle starter Daniel Lynch and the Kansas City Royals at Comerica Park, Tuesday at 6:40 PM ET.

 Spencer Torkelson Game Info & Props vs. the Royals